netgusto/Geiger/README.md

 }
 ```

-In this example, `wait()` returns a promise that'll wait for all given stores to be idle, and that'll execute `then` when that happens.
+In this example, `waitFor()` returns a promise that'll wait for all given stores to be idle, and that'll execute `then` when that happens.
 This promise has to be passed to Geiger (hence the `return`; this is asserted at runtime by Geiger, so no worries).

-If you need to, you can `wait()` for stores that also `wait()` for other stores to complete their action handling.
+If you need to, you can `waitFor()` for stores that also `waitFor()` for other stores to complete their action handling.

 ## Licence